leoncheng57/Pacman-Project/Pacman/README.md

 * 6/1 - made move and keyPressed methods for MrPacman movement
 * 6/2 - made drawMe for Block
 * 6/2 - made checkCollision for Block (still working on Pacman movement in relation to blocks)
+* 6/3 - made collision work
+* 6/3 - put some blocks on the board